Ayimany/motor-output-calculator/README.md

 - `eff`: The efficiency of the motor
 - `rpm`: The RPM of the motor

-These will be run through a set of equations and formulae according to the target.
+These will be run through a set of equations and formulae which model the behavior of a motor and it's properties.
-If the target cannot be calculated due to a lack of data, the program will not generate any meaningful output. \
+If any properties cannot be calculated due to a lack of data, the program will simply not calculate them.

 The output will be resolved in one of two ways:

 - A pretty-printed data table (Default behavior)
-- A terse output ordered per specified target (`--terse / -t`)
+- A terse output separated by an equals sign and padding spaces.
+  This format may facilitate shell parsing or other kinds of parsing (`--terse / -t`)

 Examples using the above command: \
+\
 **Pretty print**

 ```